 Insufficient Evidence for

-- Insect repellant.
-Early research suggests that applying extract of neem root or leaf to the skin helps repels black flies.
+- Insect repellent.
+Early research shows that applying extract of neem root or leaf to the skin helps repel black flies.
 Also, applying neem oil cream to the skin seems to protect against some types of mosquitos.

-- Ulcers.
-Some research suggests that taking 30-60 mg of neem bark extract twice daily by mouth for 10 weeks helps heal stomach and intestinal ulcers.
+- Stomach ulcers.
+Early research suggests that taking neem bark extract by mouth for 10 weeks might help heal ulcers in the stomach and intestines.

-- Psoriasis.
-Early research suggests that taking neem extract by mouth for 12 weeks, along with daily sun exposure and the application of a coal tar and salicylic acid cream, reduces the severity of psoriasis symptoms in people.
+- Scaly, itchy skin (psoriasis).
+Early research suggests that taking neem extract by mouth for 12 weeks, along with daily sun exposure and the application of a coal tar and salicylic acid cream, might make the symptoms of psoriasis less severe.

 - Breathing conditions.

 - Skin conditions and diseases.

 Side Effects & SafetyWhen taken by mouth: Neem bark extract is POSSIBLY SAFE for most adults when taken by mouth, short-term.
 Doses of up to 60 mg daily for up to 10 weeks have been safely used in humans.
 Neem is POSSIBLY UNSAFE when taken by mouth in large doses or for long periods of time.
 It might harm the kidneys and liver.

 When applied to the skin: Neem leaf extract gel is POSSIBLY SAFE when applied inside the mouth for up to 6 weeks.
 Neem oil or cream is POSSIBLY SAFE when applied to the skin for up to 2 weeks.